 *source – Fitch Research

 Digital platforms have transformed how consumers shop, but the real-life shopping experience is still essential to closing the deal.
-This bodes well for all retailers, especially the independents with a unique point of view and curated product mix.
+This bodes well for all retailers, especially the local independents with a unique point of view and curated product mix.

 How T.J.
 Maxx and Marshalls Ignored the Internet and Won